ICRAR/daliuge/docs/development/app_development/eagle_app_integration.rst

   # @param tag <tag_name>

+There are also two optional arguments for xml2palette.
+Allow missing "EAGLE start" (-s) which allows xml2palette.py to run on code without any eagle-specific doxygen comments.
+Finally (-m) restricts xml2palette.py to produce a palette that only contains methods from within the specified module.

 Component Doxygen Markup Guide
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 In order to support the direct usage of newly written application components in the EAGLE editor, the |daliuge| system supports a custom set of Doxygen directives and tools.
 When writing an application component, developers can add specific custom `Doxygen <https://www.doxygen.nl/>`_ comments to the source code.
 These comments describe the component and can be used to automatically generate a JSON DALiuGE component description which in turn can be used in the *EAGLE*.
 A few basic rules to remember: